yuangliu/15618prj/docs/final.md

 | Input size | 10 | 32 | 512 |
 | Peephole | Y | Y | Y |

+### Comparison with Sequential Version and TensorFlow

+We compared the performance of CuLSTM with a sequential implementation in Python and TensorFlow using CuDNN library.
+Figure 3 shows the experiment result, which means the cumulative training time for 1 - 1,000 iterations.
+We can see that our implementation outperforms the sequential one for more than 1,000x, and also has a 3x speed up compared to TensorFlow for large network.
+Another observation is that sequential code is the best in the first iteration for smaller network.
+It is due to the initialization and memory copy overhead of GPU, which will be amortized among iterations.

 <img src="comp2.png" style="background-color:#666;"/>
 **(a)** *Small network. (log-log)*